-

 December 20, 2012 at 11:39 am

 Hm… It is very interesting desire.
-I’d like to see how they built Egyptian pyramids too
+I’d like to see how the Egyptian pyramids were built š

 December 20, 2012 at 12:26 pm